steph-kimm/SimonSays/README.md

  - Simon will choose a random pattern and show the player
  - Player earns a point for every pattern they match
  - Top players will have their score on the Leader Board

+ Notes:
+ - This week all my code was lost and I had to remake a minimal version of the game.
+Because of this many features I made is not seen in this version such as the leader board, clicking asthetic, and more.